Mahoning County OVI Defense Lawyer

 Most people mistakenly believe that a OVI charge will result in an automatic conviction based on breathalyzer or blood test results.
 This is not true.
 Like any other criminal charge, defenses can be mounted to weaken the prosecution’s case.
 However, you will need a savvy lawyer who understands the mechanics of OVI arrests and charges and can investigate the relevant factors in your case to determine their credibility.

-An Aggressive OVI Defense in Mahoning County Is Crucial
+An Aggressive OVI Defense in Youngstown, OH Is Crucial

 At Law Office of Damian A. Billak, you can partner with a respected trial lawyer who focuses exclusively on criminal defense and thoroughly understands OVI law, proceedings, and how the state works to convict you.
-Attorney Billak can use his prior stint in the Mahoning County Prosecutor’s Office and his decades as a defense lawyer to craft strategic countermoves against the prosecution’s case.
+Attorney Billak can use his prior stint in the Youngstown, OH Prosecutor’s Office and his decades as a defense lawyer to craft strategic countermoves against the prosecution’s case.

 Attorney Billak is neither afraid to challenge the authorities, prosecutors, or their charges nor to take them to court.
 Whether you face a first OVI, repeat OVI or aggravated OVI, we have the knowledge, experience, and skills to handle it capably.
 A strong defense requires experience, commitment, and professional skills.

-Reserve a free initial consultation with our Mahoning County OVI defense attorney at Law Office of Damian A. Billak by phone at (330) 862-8582 or by email on our online contact form.
+Reserve a free initial consultation with our Youngstown, OH OVI defense attorney at Law Office of Damian A. Billak by phone at (330) 862-8582 or by email on our online contact form.

 OVI vs. DUI Charges in Ohio